sendbird/SendBird-Desk-SDK-JavaScript/README.md

 ## Rich messages

 Rich message is a special message that holds custom content.
-You can distinguish the rich message by checking `message.customType` which is set to `SENDBIRD_DESK_RIGH_MESSAGE`.
+You can distinguish the rich message by checking `message.customType` which is set to `SENDBIRD_DESK_RICH_MESSAGE`.
 Currently Desk SDK provides the following types of rich message.

 - **`Confirm end of chat`** message notifies that the agent sent a confirm-end-of-chat request.
 When the user agrees with the closure, the ticket would be closed.
 - **`URL preview`** message contains web URL which is filled with image and description.